 Comments for May 2015 Revision: Much of the rulebook remains the way it was since the 2010 version as posted by Rick Harrison.
 Since 2012 when I assumed the roles of Chris Waian, few rules have been adopted, most were posted separate of the rulebook.
 This update aims to incorporate those rules but they are also still indicated on the first page.
 Additional edits (corrections such as dates for hosting Varsity, which club will hold the chair of VCYTC each season) have been made.
-It has been agreed that that the rulebook is in dire need of update so this is a temporary and possibly final update before simplifying the VCYTC rulebook, hopefully for the 2016 season.
 NOTE to all future boards or those responsible: please be diligent in inserting rules ASAP as they are voted on and passed.
-Please also keep any rules proposed or vote upon keeping with the spirit of this board as voiced by prior notations above.